Sponsor: University of Oxford

 Patients with locally advanced, non-metastatic, inoperable pancreatic cancer

-- Stage 1: 27 patients enrolled (up to 18 treated with nelfinavir)
+- Stage 1: 27 patients enrolled (16 treated with nelfinavir)

 - Stage 2: 262 patients enrolled (170 randomised)